Ebonite: Contamination

-Ebonite contamination was problematic when it was used for electronics.
-The ebonite was rolled between metal foil sheets, which were peeled off, leaving traces of metal behind.
-For electronic use the surface was ground to remove metal particles.
+Contaminated ebonite was problematic when it was used for electronics.
+During manufacturing the ebonite was rolled between metal foil sheets, which were peeled off, leaving traces of metal behind.
+For electronic use the surface was ground to remove these metal particles.

 Applications

 Hard rubber was used in early 20th century bowling balls; however, it was phased out in favor of other materials (the Ebonite name remains as a trade name for one of the major manufacturers of polymer balls).
-It has been used in electric plugs, tobacco pipe mouthpieces (in competition with Lucite), hockey pucks, fountain pen bodies and nib feeds, saxophone and clarinet mouthpieces, as well as complete humidity-stable clarinets.
+It has been used in electric plugs, tobacco pipe mouthpieces (in competition with Lucite), fishing reels, hockey pucks, fountain pen bodies and nib feeds, saxophone and clarinet mouthpieces, as well as complete humidity-stable clarinets.
 Hard rubber is often seen as the wheel material in casters.
 It is also commonly used in physics classrooms to demonstrate static electricity, because it is at or near the negative end of the triboelectric series.

 Hard rubber was used in the cases of automobile batteries for years, thus establishing black as their traditional colour even long after stronger modern plastics like polypropylene were substituted.
 It was used for decades in hair combs made by Ace, now part of Newell Rubbermaid, although the current models are known to be produced solely with plastics.

 Ebonite is used as an anticorrosive lining for various (mainly storage) vessels that contain diluted hydrochloric acid.
 It forms bubbles when storing hydrofluoric acid at temperatures above room temperature, or for prolonged durations.